 Today the lanyard is recognised at international airports, cinemas, shopping centres and several NHS Trusts as more UK airports, supermarkets, railway stations and sports venues distribute the lanyard.
 Sainsbury’s has been the first supermarket to trial the scheme with 40 stores.
 Tesco is also trialling the scheme in 15 Hertfordshire stores.

 Sorry, this video requires the use of functional cookies which you have not consented to use.
 Change your cookie settings or watch the video on YouTube

-Under COVID-19 guidance from the UK Government, some people are exempt from wearing face coverings.
+Under COVID-19 guidance, some people are exempt from wearing face coverings.
 To support our staff and students, last year Staffordshire University joined The Invisible Disabilities Sunflower lanyard scheme, making sunflower lanyards available for all staff and students to allow members of our community signify that they are exempt from face coverings in a discreet way - should they choose to do so.

 While the scheme is not a requirement by law, our University has taken the decision to ask all students, staff and visitors to work with us in doing everything we can to keep our University community safe during the pandemic.